 Hotspot Watch: a weekly advisory service for New Zealand media.
 It provides soil moisture and precipitation measurements around the country to help assess whether extremely dry conditions are imminent.

 Soil moisture deficit: the amount of water needed to bring the soil moisture content back to field capacity, which is the maximum amount of water the soil can hold.

 Soil moisture anomaly: the difference between the historical normal soil moisture deficit (or surplus) for a given time of year and actual soil moisture deficits.

 Definitions: “Extremely” and “severely” dry soils are based on a combination of the current soil moisture status and the difference from normal soil moisture (see soil moisture maps)

 Hotspot: A hotspot is declared if soils are "severely drier than normal" which occurs when Soil Moisture Deficit (SMD) is less than -110 mm AND the Soil Moisture Anomaly is less than -20 mm.

-As of 30 March, the New Zealand Drought Index (NZDI) map below shows that severe meteorological drought and meteorological drought have both receded significantly in the North Island, although the Coromandel Peninsula remains heavily affected.
-In the South Island, meteorological drought and severe meteorological drought have both completely dissipated.
+As of 24 March, the New Zealand Drought Index (NZDI) map below shows that widespread dry to very dry conditions extend from southern Northland to Wellington, excluding Taranaki, and across the east of the North Island, as well as Marlborough, eastern and coastal Canterbury, parts of Otago and Southland.
+Extremely dry conditions are also found in coastal Gisborne, southern Wairarapa, coastal northern Canterbury and far eastern coastal Marlborough.
+However, meteorological drought is not currently found in New Zealand.
 Please note: some hotspots in the text above may not correspond with the NZDI map.
 This difference exists because the NZDI uses additional dryness indices, including one which integrates the rainfall deficit over the past 60 days.
 Changes are therefore slower to appear in the NZDI compared to soil moisture anomaly maps that are instantaneously updated.